-When we are talking to parents who have a child who has been recently diagnosed with autism, our words matter.
-Our language can make a difference in the life of that child and family.
+When we are talking about autism, our words matter.
+Our language can make a difference in the life of a an autistic child and their family.

 In my last post I quoted Rachel Dorsey, an autistic SLP, in saying “Autism is not a tragedy.”

-When we talk to families about autism, we have two choices.
+When we talk about autism, we have two choices.

-We can tell families that autism is just another way of being human (Another comment by Rachel, who put her own spin on Barry’s Prizant’s original quote).
+We can tell others that autism is just another way of being human (Another comment by Rachel, who put her own spin on Barry’s Prizant’s original quote).

 We can humanize autism.

-We can explain to families that EVERY person in the world has sensory preferences.
+We can explain that EVERY person in the world has sensory preferences.

-We can help parents to understand the WHY behind their child’s actions.
+We can help others to understand the WHY behind their child’s actions.

 We can take a strengths-based approach, where we highlight the child’s incredible strengths, passions, and interests, rather than focusing on their deficits, difficulties, and challenges.

-We can encourage parents to embrace their kids for who they are, because only then will their child grow up to be a confident person who feels good about their place in this world.
+We can encourage people to embrace autistic kids for who they are, because only then will the child grow up to be a confident person who feels good about their place in this world.